The Hayes-Velhage Post 96 Story

 In 1922, thirty-four veterans of the World War formed Hayes-Velhage Post 96, The American Legion.
 The charter members set out to build a Post Home.
 They completed construction of the Post Home on Memorial Road in 1929.

 As events turned out, the world had not been made altogether safe for democracy by the sacrifice of those who served.
-A generation later, West Hartford youth again was called to take up arms, and 103 were to give their lives for their country in World War II.
+A generation later, West Hartford youth again was called to take up arms, and 139 men and 1 woman were to give their lives for their country in World War II.

 When the Japanese flew over Pearl Harbor, a West Hartford pilot, Gordon Sterling, rose with others from Wheeler Field to challenge the enemy.
 In this first blaze of the conflict, a West Hartford man made the final sacrifice, and the town's major sports field, Sterling Field, is named to honor his memory.